Risto Kaskilahti

 Risto Pekka Kaskilahti (born 29 January 1963 in Viitasaari) is a Finnish actor.

-Kaskilahti has worked in the Helsinki City Theatre since 2001, but he came to the public's attention as a regular competitor on Se on siinä, a humorous sports quiz show, of which screenwriter he has also been.
-He has also portrayed in several movies and TV-series.
+Kaskilahti has worked in the Helsinki City Theatre since 2001, but he came to the public's attention as a regular competitor on Se on siinä, a humorous sports quiz show, of which he has also been a screenwriter.
+He has also acted in several movies and TV series.
+As of 2023, he had been a member of the Helsinki City Theatre ensemble for over 20 years.

 In 2005, Kaskilahti was awarded his second Telvis prize.
 When performing on Elixir, a Finnish sports-focused TV-show, he trained with the official Finnish cross-country skiing team.
-Occasionally a weatherman for the channel Four news, Kaskilahti has also acted in various plays at the Helsinki City Theatre, e.g. Viivi & Wagner and a Beauty and the Beast musical.
+Occasionally a weatherman for the channel Four news, Kaskilahti has also acted in various plays at the Helsinki City Theatre, such as Viivi & Wagner and a Beauty and the Beast musical.

-Kaskilahti is married to actress Sari Puumalainen having two daughters, Saara and Siiri, with her.
+Kaskilahti is married to actress Sari Puumalainen.
+They have two daughters.